Published 01:18 IST, September 14th 2020

 Advertisement

-On Sunday, protestors were also seen carrying placards critical of Russia as President Alexander Lukashenko’s planned meeting on Monday with Russian President Vladimir Putin.
+On Sunday, the protestors were also seen carrying placards critical of Russia as President Alexander Lukashenko’s planned meeting on Monday with Russian President Vladimir Putin.

 Advertisement